AnkiMonkey/AnkiHelperApp/README.md

 Containing files:

-**1) Excel template ** [CSV-to-ANKI.xlsl]
+**1) Excel template** [CSV-to-ANKI.xlsl]
-   Template for staying organized on a complex flashcards with a given lecture cross-reference, reference for added jpg, tag.
+   A template for staying organized on complex flashcards with a given lecture cross-reference, reference to add jpg, tag.

 **2) Python file** [JPG-from-PDF.py]
 The python file creates ennumerated jpg files from de-cluttered pdf in the same folder as 'jpg_from_NAME-OF-PDF-FILE'.